It sounded like an easy task:

 - Ideas of being grateful for all that you already have, and all that you can be.

 So go ahead fashionista, clean out your closet,

 and maybe let go of some old ideas about yourself while you are at it!

 Are you wondering why this illustration looks so different from my other ones?

 This is what all of my illustrations look like when I first start out:

 very messy with lots of scribbly lines as I try to figure out what goes where.

-I did several very rough sketches (ball point pen on a 9 x 12 kid’s newsprint pad).
+I usually do several very rough sketches, usually on a 9 x 12 kid’s newsprint pad.

 and then all the color & detail is done using digital paint.